winaungcho/Truss3DClass/README.md

 Each element/member connected to 2 joints/nodes.
-Joint has 3 degrees of freedom, ux, uy and uz. where ux is translation along x axis. uy is translation along x axis. uz is translation along x axis.
+Joint has 3 degrees of freedom, ux, uy and uz. where
+1. ux is translation along x axis.
+2. uy is translation along y axis.
+3. uz is translation along z axis.

 Element move linearly respectively to the end nodes.
 Pin-jointed truss can be idealized as a Pintruss3D.